Skip to main content

 Our improved prompt template did enhance TLM performance.
 However, evaluating conciseness of the response represents a particular notion of response-quality that may not align with TLM’s general trustworthiness scoring (which aims to quantify uncertainty in the LLM).
 Fortunately, TLM supports custom evaluation criteria, allowing you to define specific ways to additionally evaluate response-quality.

-We can define our custom evaluation criteria in TLM’s options dictionary:
+We can define our custom evaluation criteria in TLM’s options dictionary (currently, only one custom evaluation criteria at a time is supported):

 custom_eval_criteria_option = {"custom_eval_criteria": [